Last updated on April 19th, 2019

-Barbados, which is located in the eastern Caribbean sea, is an independent island nation within the British Commonwealth.
+Barbados is an island country in the Lesser Antilles of the West Indies, in the Caribbean region of North America.
+It has an area of 430 square km.
+Bridgetown is its capital and largest city.
+English is the official language of Barbados.
+Barbadian dollar ($) (BBD) is its official currency.
 Barbadians are crazy for afternoon tea, cricket (which is also their national sport), golfing and scuba diving.
 The country is a famous tourist destination, and it sees millions of visitors every year.
 Here are another 39 interesting facts about Barbados that you will enjoy reading!

 Facts about associated famous people